Eye, Suffolk: Church of St Peter and St Paul

-The Grade 1 listed Church of St Peter and St Paul from the 14th century is seen as one of the finest in the county.
+The Grade I listed Church of St Peter and St Paul from the 14th century is seen as one of the finest in the county.

 A 13th-century Early English doorway was retained from an earlier building.
 The 15th and again the 16th century brought new work and renovation.
 This included installing an altar tomb to William Honnyng in the South or Lady Chapel and one to Nicholas Cutler to the north-west of the nave.
 The church was restored in 1868 by James Colling, a London architect.
 A notable added feature is a remarkable late 15th-century rood screen, with a loft and rood designed by Ninian Comper in 1925.

 The tower of the church is 107 ft high to the tip of the pinnacles.